Carmen Barillaro: The Iannuzzelli disappearance

 Louis Iannuzzelli was a prominent businessman in Niagara Falls, Ontario who owned the House of Frankenstein Wax Museum and who started to engage in loansharking in the Niagara Peninsula, which Papalia considered to be his territory.
-However, Ianuzzelii had a protector in the form of Dominic Longo, an elderly Mafiosi who worked alongside Antonio Papalia, the father of Johnny, who ordered Johnny to accept Iannuzzeli operations.
+However, Iannuzzelli had a protector in the form of Dominic Longo, an elderly Mafiosi who worked alongside Antonio Papalia, the father of Johnny, who ordered Johnny to accept Iannuzzelli operations.
 Papalia was respectful of his elders and accepted Longo's orders.
 Longo died in October 1985, and three days later, Iannuzzelli disappeared without trace, never to be seen or heard from again.
 Barillaro was never charged, but remains the prime suspect in the presumed murder of Iannuzzelli.
-In an interview with the journalist Peter Moon of The Globe and Mail in December 1986, Papalia denied having anything to do with Iannzzelli's presumed murder, but did express much hatred of Iannzzelli, whom he suggested maliciously was "depressed" because of his failures in life and had committed suicide.
+In an interview with the journalist Peter Moon of The Globe and Mail in December 1986, Papalia denied having anything to do with Iannuzzelli's presumed murder, but did express much hatred of Iannuzzelli, whom he suggested maliciously was "depressed" because of his failures in life and had committed suicide.
 One police officer told Moon: "I'm sure he [Iannuzzelli] was depressed.
 You'd be depressed too if you thought Johnny Pops was mad at you for some reason.
 He didn't commit suicide.
 And with him gone, there's no competition for John in Niagara Falls".
 One police officer told the journalist Adrien Humphreys that it was universally accepted that Barillaro had killed Iannuzzelli for Papalia, but there was insufficient evidence to charge him with first-degree murder.